PFrek/steam-affinity/README.md

 ## What is Steam Affinity?

-Steam Affinity is a small personal project created for the capstone project assignment of Boot.dev.
+Steam Affinity is a website project that allows comparing a user's Steam game library with those of their Steam friends.

-It is meant to compare a Steam user's library with that of their friends, ranking them according to similarity.
-At least in theory, users with similarly sized libraries and with many games in common should be ranked higher.
+The user's friends are ranked according to the similarity of their game libraries.
+Users with *similarly sized libraries* and with *many games in common* are ranked higher.

 You can also see the games you both own, or the games that are missing from your library that the other user owns.